sliday/resume-job-matcher/readme.md

 - Generates professional, personalized email responses based on the match score.
 - Saves responses in the `out` directory for easy access.

+### Interactive Console Output

+The script provides an engaging user experience with a "resume matching dance" animation displayed in the console during processing.
+This fun feature uses ASCII art and emojis to show progress and keep users entertained while the script processes resumes.

 ## Customization